Annotations for “After Tombstone” 8 pages in Cinema Purgatorio #7

 - “James Earp 1864-1882” –

 Grave marker seen in My Darling Clementine (1946), where his murder eventually leads to the gunfight (as it did also in Gunfight at the O.K.
-Corral (1953)).
-There was a historical James Earp, but he was not involved in the gunfight at all and these are not his dates.
+Corral (1957).
+There was a historical James Earp, but he was not involved in the gunfight at all and these are not his actual dates; the 1882 date is after the 1881 O.K.
+Corral shootout.
+For what it’s worth, film commentaries state that this ahistorical sign was not part of Ford’s initial cut of the film but was added by Fox Studio boss Darryl F. Zanuck during his rework, apparently to try to better establish Wyatt’s motives, in that his brother was only 18 when killed.

 - “Allen St” is where the O.K.
 Corral was located.